-- This is a recorded event.
+- This is a prerecorded event.
 You will receive an email with your access information.

 - The replay video will be available for 5 consecutive school days starting on the date of your choice.

 - Your invoice will be sent to you via email.
 You do not need to pay right now.